 Wisting – Norway – 2019 – Norwegian detective William Wisting discovers a corpse at a Christmas tree farm that may be connected to an American serial killer.
 He may be living among them.

 How is a Sundance Now Subscription Different from Sundance Though Your Cable Provider?

-Of course, if you're a British TV fan who also watches a lot of indie films, Sundance Now is fantastic and totally worth keeping around.
+Of course, if you're a British TV fan who also watches a lot of indie films and European/Australian/NZ shows, Sundance Now is fantastic and totally worth keeping around all the time.

 To view their full list of programming and get subscription details, click here.